le717/Blocks/Documentation/Tutorial.md

 And that's how it got the name `One-way, west-bound Red Cube`.
 I'm sure if the *Island Xtreme Stunts* developer who added this cube saw this, they would probably laugh at the odd name. :P

 Now that we take taken care of, let's add this cube into our layout.
+Since it only moves West, we'll be mindful of players and place it where they can use it.

 *Coming Soon.*